-Family set to meet with DOJ officials in chokehold case
+Family set to meet with Justice officials in chokehold case

-NEW YORK (AP) — The family of a New York City man killed by a police chokehold is set to meet with Department of Justice officials with the outcome of the high-profile federal investigation of the case still unknown, the department confirmed Tuesday.
+NEW YORK (AP) — The family of an unarmed black man killed by a police chokehold is set to meet with Department of Justice officials with the outcome of the high-profile federal investigation of the case still unknown, the department confirmed Tuesday.

 Eric Garner’s family said in a statement that the closed-door meeting would take place on Wednesday at a Brooklyn hotel.

+“It’s really just to update the family on the investigation,” Garner family attorney Jonathan Moore said.
+“We’re glad to hear they are still investigating, and when they finally look at all the evidence we think the outcome will be inescapable.”

-The family and civil right advocates have been demanding that federal authorities bring a federal case against Officer Daniel Pantaleo since a state probe ended without charges against him.
-But the Justice Department indicated on Tuesday that no decision has been reached.
+The family and civil rights advocates have been demanding that federal authorities bring a federal case against white Officer Daniel Pantaleo since a state probe ended without charges against him.
+But the Department of Justice indicated on Tuesday that no decision has been reached.

 Most Read Stories